PLANNED TRANSPORTATION PROJECTS

 The CTP is updated approximately every five years.
-Henry County is planning to undertake an update of the CTP in September 2020 and will have it updated in 2021.
+Henry County has undertaken an update of the CTP in May 2021 and will have it updated by June 2022.

 Henry County Transportation Plan: 2022 Update

-On September 1, 2020, a Request for Proposals (RFP) was released seeking bids from qualified consultants to update the County’s Comprehensive Transportation Plan.
+On September 1, 2020, a Request for Proposals (RFP) was released seeking bids from qualified consultants to update the County’s transportation plan.
 The deadline to submit proposals was October 1, 2020.
 Below is a link to the RFP:

 Henry County Comprehensive Transportation Plan Update Request for Proposals (PDF)